Beats

 Beat Frequency

-There are two wave of frequency ω1 and ω2.Then the beat frequency will be ω1 - ω2.
+Consider two sound waves having frequencies ω1 and ω2.Then the beat frequency will be ω1 - ω2.

 Mathematically beats can be understood from a mathematical identity for sine waves.
 For sounds with (angular) frequencies of w1 and w2 added together the identity gives